JohnBigeon/MPMAN_Converter9_Kubuntu/README.md

 Not yet.

 ### Audio
+In my case, with the upgrade to the 22.04 lts, the sound was fine.
+If you decided to stay in 20.04 lts, the sound output needs to be fixed.
 As mentioned here in this excellent post [https://ianrenton.com/guides/install-linux-on-a-linx-1010b-tablet/], to fix the sound, you need to edit the alsa-base.conf file
 ````
 sudo nano /etc/modprobe.d/alsa-base.conf